Credentials¶

 }

-CLI parameter format
+CLI parameter format¶

 Once the credentials are properly crafted, then can be passed to the tooling in one of the following ways:

-Credentials as files
+Credentials as files¶

-It’s possible to storage each credential into a single JSON file and passing the path for all files using a comma delimited string for the parameter --credentials:
+It’s possible to storage each credential into a single JSON file and passing the path for all files

 --credentials PATH_TO_CREDS_1.json,PATH_TO_CREDS_2.json,PATH_TO_CREDS3.json

-The tooling will split the string by comma (,) and open/parse each credential file for loading its credentials.
+) and open/parse each credential file for loading its credentials.

-Note that the parameter --credentials support only a single string argument.
-Avoid using space as bash may consider it two or more arguments.
+support only a single string argument.
+Avoid using space as bash

-Credentials as list of base64 string
+Credentials as list of base64 string¶

-Another way to pass the credentials is to encode each credential JSON into a base64 string and passing it as a list of encoded strings separated by comma (,).
+Another way to pass the credentials is to encode each credential JSON into a base64

-Since comma will never be used on base64 encoding the tooling will first split the string into multiple substrings of base64 encoding, each one representing a single credentials.
+encoding the tooling will first split the string into multiple

 ## Convert each creds to a base64 encoded string